JacobGrisham/Star-Wars-Front-End-Web-App-using-Flask/README.md

 $ export FLASK_APP=application.py
 $ flask run
 ```
+- Note to self that there is a seperate branch `herokudeploy` for deploying files that are ignored when pushing to github.

 ## 🔒 License
 Copyright Notice and Statement: currently not offering any license.
 Permission only to view and download.